Last Updated on

 Illustrate it with photography or video and make sure as many potential customers as possible see it…. in simple words take some action.

-Ok, this is where many of us drop the baton, you are causing a stir, getting enquiries building some connections.
+Ok, this is where many of us drop the baton, you are causing a stir, a small murmur is growing, you are getting some enquiries & building some connections.

 What do you do here to build some momentum?